Skip to main content

 What is inflation?

-According to the International Monetary Fund (IMF)Opens a new website in a new window, inflation is the rate of increase in prices over a given time period, usually a year.
+According to the International Monetary Fund (IMF), inflation is the rate of increase in prices over a given time period, usually a year.

 Inflation can be a broad measure, which looks at the overall price of living in a certain country for example, or it can be calculated to measure a specific cost, such as the cost of a loaf of bread, a haircut or gas

-According to the BDO 2022 Affordability IndexOpens a new website in a new window, 78% of Canadians feel their personal finances have worsened due to inflation.
+According to the BDO 2022 Affordability Index, 78% of Canadians feel their personal finances have worsened due to inflation.
 But inflation doesn't just impact the everyday cost of living - it can also impact your ability to save for the future.

 The Affordability Index also showed that 6 in 10 Canadians saved less for retirement in 2022 than in 2021, with 71% of respondents admitting that saving for retirement is a challenge.